enthought/traits/docs/source/traits_user_manual/advanced.rst

 The |@cached_property| decorator takes no arguments.
 Place it on the line preceding the property's getter method.

-The **observe** metadata attribute accepts extended trait references, using the same syntax as the |HasTraits.observe| method's expression parameter, which is also described in :ref:`expression section <observe-expression>`.
+As mentioned above, the **observe** metadata attribute accepts extended trait references.
 As a result, it can take values that specify attributes on referenced objects, multiple attributes, or attributes that are selected based on their metadata attributes.

 .. index:: persistence, __getstate__(), __setstate__()